 - Forge Private-Public Partnerships.
 Large health systems have spent the last 15+ years working their way through system adoption, interoperability rules and regulations and major market shifts such as a focus on SDOH and patient experience.
 There has never been a better time for Public-Private partnerships.
 In one recent example, five major health systems in Portland, Oregon, came together in collaboration with the state health office to offer mass vaccinations using a single technology platform, with one of the organizations retooling its patient portal to support the endeavor.
 Another Pivot Point Consulting client, a major academic center in the south, has extended its Epic EHR across the state health department to support their care, service, outreach and reporting.

 Today, our public health has unparalleled funding to work with, let’s build a high-functioning system.
 If we don’t, we put future generations at risk and task them with rebuilding this critical safety net.

-Laura Kreofsky, VP, Advisory & Telehealth, Pivot Point Consulting, brings a wealth of expertise to her role leading Pivot Point Consulting’s Advisory practice.
+Laura Kreofsky, VP, Advisory & Virtual Care, Pivot Point Consulting, brings a wealth of expertise to her role leading Pivot Point Consulting’s Advisory practice.
 Over the past 27 years, she has led health IT planning, implementation and operations in the private and public sectors; working with and for academic medical centers, community hospitals, insurers, public health agencies and international clients.
 Her areas of focus include IT-enabled business strategy, IT operations and governance and industry regulations and reform